 What to Do with Juniper Berries

 Dr. Sylvuis invented gin in the Netherlands in 1650, although it wasn’t originally created as a spirit but rather as a remedy for kidney ailments.
 The concoction was a success, although less for its renal remedies and more for its alcoholic content.
 If you are looking for something to do with juniper berries, I suppose you could always follow in Dr. Sylvuis’s footsteps and make your own gin, or bathtub gin, but there are plenty of other ways to impart that unique juniper flavor into foods.

 Juniper berry recipes abound and can add an interesting flavor profile to homemade sauerkraut or made into a tincture to add a floral, pine-like essence to alcoholic or non-alcoholic drinks.
 It has primarily been used to season heavily flavored game, like pheasant or venison.
 It works beautifully in mulled wines and enhances jams, such as rhubarb and juniper berry jam.

 Try adding juniper berries to your next batch of roasted potatoes.
-Preheat the oven to 350 F. (177 C.).
+Preheat the oven to 350 degrees F. (177 C.).
 Place olive oil and juniper berries into a baking pan and put in the preheated oven for a few minutes to warm the berries and get them to release their essential oils.
-Remove the baking pan from the oven and toss baby potatoes (use red, yellow or purple or all three) into the infused olive oil along with some fresh smashed garlic cloves.
+Remove the baking pan from the oven and toss baby potatoes (use red, yellow, purple, or all three) into the infused olive oil along with some fresh smashed garlic cloves.

-Roast the potatoes for 45-50 minutes or so until they are tender.
-Remove them from the oven and toss them with sea salt and freshly ground pepper, and a squeeze of fresh lemon juice.
+Roast the potatoes for 45 to 50 minutes or so until they are tender.
+Remove them from the oven and toss them with sea salt, freshly ground pepper, and a squeeze of fresh lemon juice.